YashdalfTheGray/dotfiles/README.md

 # terminal-config
 Oh my zsh config files

 This file relies on [this awesome utility](https://github.com/nvbn/thefuck) to be installed.
+Well, maybe not relies on but it's nice to have it installed.

 Installed plugins
  * adb